Clos86/Simon-Game/README.md

 # Simon Game

-This was a challenge to create a Simom-like memory game using jQuery.
+This was a challenge to create a Simon-like memory game using jQuery.

 ## Table of Contents